 I love engaging with the dogs and being part of their journey and transition towards finding a new home with a family of their own.
 I have a keen interest in learning and teaching people to listen to the dog by understanding their body language, as well as helping the dog grow in confidence, as they learn to trust people, and ultimately flourish.

 I get a very deep sense of joy and personal satisfaction.
-It helps keep me grounded and emphasis what is really important in life - to have gained the trust of a dog, especially one that was once terrified of people, is for me the most wonderful feeling in the world.
+It helps keep me grounded and emphasis what is important in life - to have gained the trust of a dog, especially one that was once terrified of people, is for me the most wonderful feeling in the world.

-Leo, the beagle/lab cross.
-He was a riot and completely out of control when he first arrived.
-I took it upon myself to start to train him using positive reinforcement techniques.
-WoW what a smart, smart dog.
+WoW what a smart, smart dog!
 We had some challenging and exhilarating experiences, and he taught me a great deal about how important it is to build a relationship with a dog, have patience and trust in them.
-Once you give them time and learn to listen to them the rewards are extraordinary.
+Once you give them time and learn to listen to and speak ‘dog’ the rewards are extraordinary.

-Leo is now happily rehomed and I am absolutely delighted for him.
+Leo is now happily rehomed, and I am absolutely delighted for him.